Research and Innovation

 Background

+This work is part of a suite of research addressing oral health inequalities among vulnerable populations in community settings, including the elderly, disadvantaged children and those experiencing homelessness.
 The impacts of homelessness on health are stark.
 Life expectancy is 30 years lower compared to the general population, and people experiencing homelessness have the largest unmet oral health needs.

 Impact and benefits

 A pilot service was commissioned by NHS England and NHS Improvement in Leeds and this model of delivery is being rolled out to other localities within the region.
+The research team have further developed the network of collaborators with a recent visit to Brazil to engage with talented researchers there.

 Studying at the University of Leeds